-Capitalism's frequent economic crises come about due to its inbuilt tendency for the rate of profit to fall which causes a withholding of investment by investors who prefer to divert their capital to speculative activity, amassing fictitious capital that adds to the pressures for a crisis of devalorisation.
+Capitalism's frequent economic crises come about due to its inbuilt tendency for the rate of profit to fall, which causes a withholding of investment by investors who prefer to divert their capital to speculative activity, amassing ficticious capital that adds to the pressures for a crisis of devalorisation.
 This combined with over-production creates a disruption in the circuits of capital:

 Stage 1.
 The capitalist's money purchases commodities, this first stage of circulation is shown as Money to Commodities or M — C.

 Stage 2.
-Capital goes through the process of production, resulting in commodities of increase value or P...C'
+Capital goes through the process of production, resulting in commodities of greater value or P...C1

 Stage 3.
-The capitalist goes back to the market and sells commodities for money; the final circulation stage or C' — M'.
+The capitalist goes back to the market and sells commodities for money; the final circulation stage or C1 — M1.

 Karl Marx's formula for the circuit of money-capital is: M — C ...
 P ...
-C' — M', the dots indicate that the process of circulation is interrupted, and C' and M' designate that C and M have increased by surplus-value.
+C1 — M1, the dots indicate that the process of circulation is interrupted, and C1 and M1 designate that C and M have increased by Surplus-Value.

-• Mining investment nose-dived almost 60 percent since its high in 2012, and is projected to fall by another 27 percent in 2016-17; and there has been no rise in non-mining investment.
+• Mining investment nose-dived almost 60% since its high in 2012, and is projected to fall by another 27% in 2016-17; and there has been no rise in non-mining investment.

 • Australia's dependence on foreign investment looks ominous; annual foreign direct investment inflows halved, to less than $30 billion, between 2013 and 2015.

-• Roy Morgan polling surveys show unemployment and under-employment now affects more than 2.4 million workers, or nearly 18 percent of the workforce: 1.3 million are jobless and 1.1 million are under-employed.
+• Roy Morgan polling surveys show unemployment and under-employment now affects more than 2.4 million workers, or nearly 18% of the workforce: 1.3 million are jobless and 1.1 million are under-employed.

-• Wages figures continue to show record low growth with average weekly earnings rising just 1.6 percent in 2016, just slightly above the consumer price index rise of 1.5 percent.
+• Wages figures continue to show record low growth with average weekly earnings rising just 1.6% in 2016, just slightly above the consumer price index rise of 1.5%.
 Reserve Bank delusion of a higher wages growth to boost the economy hasn't come to pass.

-Australian workers delivered $128 billion in unpaid overtime annually and are cajoled by employers not to take their entitled annual leave, reported TAI.
+Australian workers delivered $128 billion in unpaid overtime annually and are cajoled by employers not to take their entitled annual leave.